MiguelAHG/mahg-data-science/README.md

 # Description

 This is the repository hosting files for the first version of my data science blog and portfolio website, MG Data Science.
-This version is outdated so it can no longer be accessed.
+This version is outdated.

 View the new website here: https://miguelahg.github.io/migs-germar-data-science-blog/

+The outdated website can still be viewed here: https://miguelahg.github.io/mahg-data-science/

 To view my posts directly in GitHub, open the `_notebooks` and `_posts` directories.